osg-htc/docs/docs/data/xrootd/install-shoveler.md

 # map:
 #   all: 172.0.0.4
 ```
 Mapping configuration (optional).
-If map.all is set, all messages will be mapped to the configured ip address.
+If `map.all` is set, all messages will be mapped to the configured IP address.
-For example, with the above configuration, if a packet comes in with the private ip address of 192.168.0.4, the packet origin will be changed to 172.0.0.4.
+For example, with the above configuration, if a packet comes in with the private IP address of 192.168.0.4, the packet origin will be changed to 172.0.0.4.
 The port is always preserved.

 ```yaml
 # map: